-So how do you stop the endless cycle of career disruption?
+So how do you stop the endless cycle of career disruption, or guard yourself against it?
 Do you want to stop it?
-Or actually, do you want to learn the four (4) Gamification Power-Up Skills that will enable you to gamify your career and win the strategy journey that is your career.
+Or actually, do you want to learn the four (4) Gamification Power-Up Skills that will enable you to gamify your career and win the strategy journey that is your career, no matter the circumstances.

 4 Gamification Power-Up Skills you need to learn and harness to accelerate your career journey

-These 4 Gamification Power-Up Skills provide a competitive advantage as follows:
+These 4 Gamification Power-Up Skills provide a competitive advantage:

 1. Working With Data & Information – how to find or capture and then leverage data and information to provide intel and insights that others don’t have, to help make better decisions faster and hence choose better actions to complete.
 Data that doesn’t tell you anything of value is useless BUT data that provides you with intelligence is golden.
 It’s not just about big data, but also being smart with data.